OpenSourceInternational/frontend-test-work/README.md

 - publish it on github pages

-- send us your github account and a link to the published site here hr@o-s-i.org (Subject > Test task - Frontend Team > Name Surname)
+- send us your github account and a link to the published site here hr@o-s-i.org (Theme > Frontend test work > Name Surname)

 - wait for feedback